 How does kick-starting a motorcycle work?

-A kick-start basically brings your engine’s heart – that has been left idle for some time – back to life.
+A kick-start basically brings your engine’s heart—that has been left idle for some time (since it was not being used at night)—back to life.
 The moment you kick-start your bike, the crankshaft is prompted to rotate, which pushes the piston against the piston head.

-Huge pressure is built up due to this and the combination of fuel (either petrol or diesel) and air is ignited by a series of sparks in the bore.
-This ultimately leads to an expansion of this mixture, which keeps the piston moving and the cycle continues to keep the engine up and running.
+A huge amount of pressure is built up as a result of this and the combination of fuel (either petrol or diesel, commonly known as ‘gas’) and air is ignited by a series of sparks in the bore.
+This ultimately leads to an expansion of this mixture, which keeps the piston moving, so the cycle continues to keep the engine up and running.

 Why is it often advised to kick-start a bike in morning?

-There may be a few reasons behind this common practice of kick-starting before a motorcycle’s first use of the day, especially in the morning on a cold day.
-Firstly, the engine usually cools down to a very low temperature over the course of the night, thanks to the already cool weather conditions and the dew, which further contributes to lowering the ambient temperature.
+There may be a few reasons behind this: firstly, the engine usually cools down to a very low temperature over the course of the night, thanks to the already cool weather conditions and the dew, which further lowers the ambient temperature.

-This is bad news for the firing up mechanism of the motorcycle, as in the absence of friction (and therefore heat), the starter motor would have to work extra hard to draw current from the battery.
-This would take more effort from the starter motor, and thus, more physical effort on the user’s part in the form of a kick-start.
+This is bad news for the firing up mechanism of the motorcycle, because in the absence of friction (and therefore heat), the starter motor would have to work extra hard to draw current from the battery.
+This would take more effort from the starter motor, and thus, more physical effort on the user’s part.
+‘More effort’, in this context, translates into kick-starting the motorcycle.

 Is it necessary to kick-start in the morning?